Home News Site Map About Us Contact Us

 The principal law relating to marriage in Church of England parish churches is contained in the Marriage Act 1949.
 The Act provides that before a marriage can take place in a church, one of the following legal requirements must be fulfilled:

-4. The issue of a Superintendent Registrar’s Certificate.
+4. The issue of a Superintendent Marriage Schedule.

 Banns